 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 33,708 students took at least one online class at Brigham Young University - Provo.
-This is an increase from the 4,207 students who took online classes the previous year.
+In 2020-2021, 13,050 students took at least one online class at Brigham Young University - Provo.
+This is a decrease from the 33,708 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|